A Model of Collective Impact: Systemic Change that Leads to Success

 Solution: E3 Alliance led a collaborative effort to create the first student-centered standard for Kindergarten readiness in the history of the state.
 Ready, Set, K! provides a detailed diagnostic rubric, instructional practices, and small group and individual interventions so that pre-K and Kindergarten teachers can assess and better serve the needs of our youngest students.

-Results: Nineteen regional school districts now use Ready, Set, K! to build greater readiness across all competencies for pre-K and Kindergarten students, and E3 Alliance has completed the most comprehensive regional study of school readiness ever undertaken in Texas.
+Results: Five regional school districts now use Ready, Set, K! to build greater readiness across all competencies for pre-K and Kindergarten students, and E3 Alliance has completed the most comprehensive regional study of school readiness ever undertaken in Texas.

-Solution: E3 Alliance created the STEM Pipeline Collaborative to engage middle school students through robotics competitions, expand secondary STEM course offerings, improve STEM professional development opportunities for teachers, and provide the first articulated college credit for high school engineering courses in the history of the state of Texas.
+Solution: In 2008 E3 Alliance created the STEM Pipeline Collaborative to engage middle school students through robotics competitions, expand secondary STEM course offerings, improve STEM professional development opportunities for teachers, and provide the first articulated college credit for high school engineering courses in the history of the state of Texas.